 2014 | Alaska Airlines

 I was responsible for Alaska's overall online experience.
-I ran this project, and I managed the UX and visual designers who worked on the project.
+I ran this project, and I managed the UX and visual designers who worked on the project and produced the images below.
 I also led all stakeholder meetings.

 Here's the site experience prior this work.

 The prior site was functional, but was not responsive or accessible, did not represent the brand, and a good but stagnant conversion rate.

 The site was not responsive, so mobile browsers saw the following on alaskaair.com

 The process started with a concept my team built with a design agency.
 While that concept was inspiring, it was incomplete, untested, and required significant design work to make usable.
 My first task was to understand the business goals and objectives for the project and ensure everyone was aligned to them.
 From there, I began to sequence the redesign work.
 This included undertaking a survey of what major features/pages the site contained.
 I then worked with the designers to assign areas of ownership for features, and create a high level plan for the work that needed to be done.
 Then we dug in with research (competitive research, web analytics, interviews, usability studies, card sorts) as we created lo- and mid-fidelity concepts for user flows, navigation, and page layouts:

 We conducted dozens of competitive scans and user studies of those products to understand best-in-class experiences and UX approaches.